How To Overclock Your CPU

 Power/Core Voltage

-But increasing the voltage too much will definitely crash your computer and may even damage it.
+But increasing the voltage too much will certainly crash your computer and may even damage it.
 So, be careful.
 The general rule of thumb is to never go above 1.4 V. Although every CPU is different, so it is possible to go above that value, but it’s best not to.

 So, back to the Advanced Tuning tab and look for Core Voltage.